 Review all of the paperwork associated with running your truck, such as employee forms, supplier agreements and work schedules to make sure everything is in order.

 You should have at least two hard copies of this information.
 One in your office file and one set on board your truck.
-You don’t want to get tied up having to run home or to the office to get a document you need.
+Don’t get tied up having to run home or to the office to get a document you need.

 Set The Date